Basal ganglia: Decision making

-Two models have been proposed for the basal ganglia, one being that actions are generated by a "critic" in the ventral striatum and estimates value, and the actions are carried out by an "actor" in the dorsal striatum.
-Another model proposes the basal ganglia acts as a selection mechanism, where actions are generated in the cortex and are selected based on context by the basal ganglia.
+Two models have been proposed for the basal ganglia's role in decision making.
+In the first, actions are generated by a "critic" in the ventral striatum that estimates value, and the actions are carried out by an "actor" in the dorsal striatum.
+In the second, the basal ganglia acts as a selection mechanism, where actions are generated in the cortex and are selected based on context by the basal ganglia.
 The CBGTC loop is also involved in reward discounting, with firing increasing with an unexpected or greater than expected reward.
 One review supported the idea that the cortex was involved in learning actions regardless of their outcome, while the basal ganglia was involved in selecting appropriate actions based on associative reward based trial and error learning.

 Working memory

-The basal ganglia has been proposed to gate what enters and what doesn't enter working memory.
-One hypothesis proposes that the direct pathway (Go, or excitatory) allows information into the PFC, where it stays independent of the pathway, however another theory proposes that in order for information to stay in the PFC the direct pathway needs to continue reverberating.
-The short indirect pathway has been proposed to, in a direct push pull antagonism with the direct pathway, close the gate to the PFC.
+The basal ganglia has been proposed to gate what does and does not enter working memory.
+One hypothesis proposes that the direct pathway (Go, or excitatory) allows information into the prefrontal cortex, where it stays independent of the pathway, while another theory proposes that in order for information to stay in the prefrontal cortex, the direct pathway needs to continue reverberating.
+The short indirect pathway has been proposed to close the gate to the prefrontal cortex, in a direct push-pull antagonism with the direct pathway.
 Together these mechanisms regulate working memory focus.

 Clinical significance

-Basal ganglia disease is a group of movement disorders that result from either excessive output from the basal ganglia to the thalamus – hypokinetic disorders, or from insufficient output – hyperkinetic disorders.
+Basal ganglia disease is a group of movement disorders that result from either excessive output from the basal ganglia to the thalamus (for hypokinetic disorders), or from insufficient output (for hyperkinetic disorders).
 Hypokinetic disorders arise from an excessive output from the basal ganglia, which inhibits the output from the thalamus to the cortex, and thus limits voluntary movement.
 Hyperkinetic disorders result from a low output from the basal ganglia to the thalamus which gives not enough inhibition to the thalamic projections to the cortex and thus gives uncontrolled/involuntary movements.
 Dysfunction of the basal ganglia circuitry can also lead to other disorders.

-The following is a list of disorders that have been linked to the basal ganglia:
+The following is a list of disorders, conditions, and symptoms that have been linked to the basal ganglia: